 Calendly is what we use to screen interviewers and book in interviews.
 It’s totally streamlined our booking process by automatically connecting to my calendar.
 All we have to do is send peeps the link and they can book themselves in using their own time zone, provide the Zoom link and receive automatic reminders!
-You can grab a 14 day free trial here!

 I have been using this exact style of journal since I was 16 and my incredible high school art teacher introduced us into the practice of keeping an art journal.
 It serves as a place to experiment, record inspirations and develop a room of one’s own.
 It’s a cheap A4-sized hardbound journal with blank pages.
 I like that it’s cheap because it never feels like I’m wasting anything.
 I have been drawing and collaging and painting and taking notes and writing in these since the dawn of time and I will continue to until the end.
 They are my special place.
 Whatever kind of journal you use, I hope it becomes your special place too.